eurocontrol-swim/SWIM-TI-YP-prototype/README.md

     start                   Starts up all the SWIM services stop                    Stops all the services
-    stop --clean            Stops all the services and cleans up the containers status                  Displays the status of the running containers
+    stop --clean            Stops all the services and cleans up the containers stop --purge            Stops all the services and cleans up the containers and volumes status                  Displays the status of the running containers
 ```